 For you as an employer, recruitment, onboarding, and training expenses for new hires are necessary but costly.
 When employees leave, you’ve lost an investment.
 Employee turnover also impacts morale and productivity.

 Many employers fear not having enough work to keep employees busy.
 Others fear not having enough employees to keep their workers and customers happy.
 Overworked and stressed employees due to poor retention is almost sure to impact customer service and profits.
-Here are seven reasons employees leave:
+Here are some reasons employees leave:

 A Career Plan